DSaladinCH/al-object-helper/README.md

 # Object Shortcuts
 To quickly open any object you can use a object shortcut. \
-Just run the command **Open AL Object** and type the type shortcut and the object id.
+Just run the command **Open AL Object** and use the type shortcut and the object id as follow:
 | Shortcut | Description                                     |
 |----------|-------------------------------------------------|
 |  T       | Open a table                                    |